 This form of gender discrimination is ubiquitous in many countries.
 From child custody and rape laws, this broad term encompasses many aspects where women are not given enough legal counsel.
 Spousal rape is not criminalized in many countries and complaints lodged with the police never materialize.
 In many countries in the Middle East, divorce laws are very weak.
 The evidence is often not admissible in court and eyewitnesses are always required for cases to be considered.

 The progress made over the decade to combat gender discrimination is truly remarkable.
 Historically pivotal revolutions like the Suffrage movement have been the foundation for women’s rights activism today.
 Both modern and classical feminism are becoming widespread concepts that many in the international community are adopting.
 The steady momentum of human rights organizations like Amnesty International, the International Alliance for women, U.N.
-Women and other local non-governmental organizations has already made a big difference.
+Women and other local non-governmental organizations have already made a big difference.

 – Shivani Ekkanath